Burj Al Arab

 The Jumeirah Burj Al Arab (برج العرب, lit.
 'Arab Tower'), commonly known as Burj Al Arab, is a luxury hotel in Dubai, United Arab Emirates.
 Developed and managed by Jumeirah, it is one of the tallest hotels in the world, although 39% of its total height is made up of non-occupiable space.
 Burj Al Arab stands on an artificial island that is 280 m from Jumeirah Beach and is connected to the mainland by a private curving bridge.
 The shape of the structure is designed to resemble the sail of a dhow.
 It has a helipad near the roof, at a height of 210 m above ground.
+The Burj Al Arab is now temporarily closed for 18 months or 1.5 years for renovation.
+The renovation is set to make the interior of the building more modern while keeping its original look.

 Site

 The beachfront area where Jumeirah Burj Al Arab and Jumeirah Beach Hotel are located was previously called Chicago Beach.
 The hotel is located on an island of reclaimed land, 280 m offshore of the beach of the former Chicago Beach Hotel.
 The former hotel was demolished during the construction of the Burj Al Arab.
 The locale's name had its origins in the Chicago Bridge & Iron Company, which at one time welded giant floating oil storage tanks, known locally as Kazzans, on the site.